phkaeser/wlmaker/doc/ROADMAP.md

 * Wayland protocol adherence.
   * Support XDG `wm_capabilities` and advertise the compositor features.
   * Fullscreen: Hide all other visuals when a window takes fullscreen.
+  * xdg_shell: set_parent, by child wlmtk_window_t.

 * XWayland support (X11 clients).
+  * Proper handling of modal windows: Should be a child wlmtk_window_t to itself.

 * Dock Apps.
   * Attached to dock (visible across workspaces) or clip (per workspace).
   * Configurable to show permanently also in clip.
   * Drag-and-drop between clip and dock.
+  * Ideally: With a Wayland protocol that permits running the dock and clip as separate binary, independent of the compositor.

 * Visualization / icons for running apps.
   * Show in 'iconified' area.
   * Drag-and-drop into clip or dock area.
+  * Consider running this as task selector, as separate binary.

 * Support for dynamic output configurations.
   * Multiple monitors.